Our vision for reconciliation

-Our vision is to provide leadership to others in supporting relationships that are respectful, welcoming and inclusive for Aboriginal and Torres Strait Islander people.
+Our vision for reconciliation is to provide leadership to others in supporting relationships that are respectful, welcoming and inclusive of Aboriginal and Torres Strait Islander people.

-We recognise that unless CCC is committed to reconciliation through adopting a practical action plan, the small and significant changes necessary to shift from positions of racism, ignorance, regret and tokenism will not be achieved.
+We recognise that unless we are committed to reconciliation through a practical action plan, the small and significant changes necessary to shift from positions of racism, ignorance and tokenism will not be achieved.
 We believe that our Reconciliation Action Plan will provide practical strategies for building and renewing deeper partnerships and engagement with Aboriginal communities, organisations, families and individuals so that we can learn from each other as we work to build a more equitable and socially just nation.

 Want to learn more about Aboriginal and Torres Strait Islander reconciliation?